 The following statement appears at the beginning of each and every episode: "In the criminal justice system, sexually-based offenses are considered especially heinous.
 In New York City, the dedicated detectives who investigate these vicious felonies are members of an elite squad known as the Special Victims Unit.
 These are their stories."

 Many members of the main cast members in the Law & Order universe usually have a guest spot on one of the shows before they a regular cast member.
-Peter Scanavino (Sonny Carisi) is the only member of the Law & Order cast to have had a guest starring role on ALL FOUR Law & Order series before landing his role.
+Peter Scanavino (Sonny Carisi) is the only member of the Law & Order cast to have had a guest starring role on four of the five Law & Order series before landing his role.